alexpolt/alexpolt.github.io/src/game-of-life.md

-##Convey's Game of Life in One Pixel Shader
+##Conway's Game of Life in One Pixel Shader

-  Got my little hacky WebGL framework working and wrote a Game of Life shader.
+  Got my little hacky WebGL framework working and wrote a [Game of Life][g] shader.
+  It uses previous frame as a source to compute current one.
+You can hack on the shader yourself by clicking a "PS" (Pixel Shader) button.
+To start try adjusting the _cell_ variable - it controls the field scale, _fstep_ variable is a frame divider - use it to slow down the processing.

 <div class="webgl" webgl_version="1" webgl_div="shader0">